Ismailpb/Docker_nodejs/README.md

 EXPOSE 8085
 ```

-Latly we need to define the command to run the app using CMD which defines the runtime.
+Lastly we need to define the command to run the app using CMD which defines the runtime.
 Here we will use node server.js to start our server:
 ```
 CMD [ "node", "server.js" ]
 ```